sravanreddyp6/myTests/tests/README.md

 that has label `label` with `value`.
 - `getOutputText(label)`: Get the value from a Visualforce `outputText` or `outputField` with label `label`.
+- `getOutputTextfromInput(label)` : Get the value from a Visualforce `InputText` or `InputField` with label `label`.
+This will be useful in validating the field values in edit mode.
 - `getSelectOptions(label)`: Get all the options from a `select` tag with label `label`.
 - `getSelectOptionsBySelector(selector)`: Get all the options from a `select` tag with selector `selector`.
 Use this only when `getSelectOptions` is not viable (e.g. when there